 A Private Cloud is a cloud environment where the computing resources are exclusively dedicated to one organization.
 As opposed to the Public Cloud, resources are not shared with other customers and, therefore, companies maintain greater control over the performance of their virtualized IT infrastructure.
-Private Clouds are ideal for any type of businesses and projects.
-It is the most common cloud deployment model to host mission-critical data and applications that demand strict performance, availability and security requirements.

 Main Private Cloud benefits

 Private Cloud environments offer the flexibility of the cloud while providing a higher level of performance, control, security and privacy.

 Using a Private Cloud is similar to having a dedicated data center, while leveraging the advantages of the Cloud.
 Not only do companies no longer need to maintain their own infrastructure and dedicated servers, but they can also accelerate provisioning and deployment procedures.